 The Copyright Trap

-As of 2026, the US Copyright Office is clear: You cannot copyright raw AI-generated content.
+As of 2026, the US Copyright Office's stance is absolute: You cannot copyright raw AI-generated content.

 💸 Step 4: Choose the Right Platform (Avoid the Tax Headache)

-Where you sell matters.
-I’ve seen creators lose months of profit because they messed up their tax settings.
+Where you sell dictates how your brand is perceived.
+I’ve seen creators build incredible, high-value assets, only to lose sales because their checkout process looked cheap, or worse, they lost months of profit because they messed up their global tax settings.

-If you sell globally, you are legally required to collect VAT (Sales Tax) from customers in Europe/UK.
+If you sell globally, you are legally required to collect VAT (Sales Tax) from customers in the EU and UK.
+If you try to calculate and remit this yourself on day one, you will drown in paperwork.

 📢 Step 5: The Marketing Flywheel (Don't rely on Algorithms)